 Penetration Testing your AWS environment - a CTO’s guide

-There are many options available and knowing what you need will help you make your often limited security budget go as far as possible.
+There are many options available, and knowing what you need will help you make your often limited security budget go as far as possible.
 Broadly, the key focus areas for most penetration tests involving AWS:

 - Your externally accessible cloud infrastructure

 - Any application(s) you're building or hosting

 We'll look at each one, starting with the most important:

 The good news here is that, by default, AWS does its best to help you stay secure.
 For example, the default security groups don't let your EC2 instances receive communication from the outside world unless you actively specify it by adding additional rules.